Polish bishops defend John Paul II after McCarrick report

 The Vatican report notes the church’s long-standing excuse that John Paul was blind to the pain of abuse victims because he saw first-hand how priests in his native Poland were intentionally discredited with false accusations by Communist authorities.

 Gadecki, the president of the Polish bishops' conference, formally asked the Vatican last year to elevate John Paul to the church's greatest honor, naming him a “doctor of the church" and patron saint of Europe.
-But he recently acknowledged that Francis hadn't backed the request and that most bishops' conferences ignored his plea for support.
+But he recently acknowledged that Francis had rejected the request and that most bishops conferences ignored his request for support.

 Francis commissioned the McCarrick report after a former Holy See ambassador to the U.S., Archbishop Carlo Maria Vigano, accused some 20 U.S. and Vatican officials — including Francis himself — of orchestrating the two-decade cover-up of the American clergyman's misconduct.

-The report substantiated some of Vigano's main claims but disproved many others and painted Francis as being largely ignorant of McCarrick's past but also also uninterested in learning details when officials raised it with him.
+The report substantiated some of Vigano's main claims but disproved many others and portrayed Francis as being largely ignorant of McCarrick's past but also also entirely uninterested in learning details when officials raised it with him.
+It made clear that McCarrick, who has said he gunned for Francis' election, was esteemed by the Argentine pope.

 The report actually suggested that Vigano himself could be accused of covering up for McCarrick's crimes because he allegedly disregarded Vatican instructions to investigate new claims of abuse brought in 2012 by a Brazilian-born priest working in New Jersey.